MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 Legend:

-1. The comments icon in the designs studio command bar.
+1. The comments icon in the design studio command bar.
 Select this icon to open the comments pane for the selected page.
 1. The comments pane.
 Select **...** next to a comment to access options such as [edit](#edit-or-delete-a-comment), [delete](#edit-or-delete-a-comment), or [resolve](#resolve-a-comment).
 1. You can also add a new comment by selecting **...** for the page you'd like to add a comment to. **New comment** appears in the menu options for the page.
 1. In the design studio, anchors depict comments added to a page and let you add new comments as well.